microsoft/PlanetaryComputerDataCatalog/README.md

 If you're on WSL2, be sure to set up your system to run the Cypress GUI:
 <https://wilcovanes.ch/articles/setting-up-the-cypress-gui-in-wsl2-ubuntu-for-windows-10/>

+You may also need to install cypress locally on your computer, with `npm install cypress`.

 - Install Google Chrome in your WSL2 environment (Cypress ships with a chromium-based electron browser)
-- Run `yarn cypress:open` to run the GUI and debug tests, or
+- Run `npm cypress:open` to run the GUI and debug tests, or
-- Run `yarn cypress:run` to run the headless version in the terminal
+- Run `npm cypress:run` to run the headless version in the terminal

 Both test suites are run from CI.